 - Cosmetic Surgery

 - CCSVI Treatment for MS Patients

 REL: Who does follow up care?
 What happens if “something goes wrong?”
-Do your doctors work with the doctors of the patient back in their home country?
+Do your doctors with Passport Medical work with the doctors of the patient back in their home country?

 PM: All of our patients leave to go back home with all of their medical records and what has been performed while away.
 Many times the doctor and patient keep in touch and the doctor follow up via email or a quick telephone call.
 Once again it all depends on the procedure and the desire of the patient to stay in touch with the doctor or not.

 REL: Does someone stay in the hospital after their procedure or do you offer a place for recuperation?
 What if a spouse or other loved one wants to accompany the patient?
 Where do they stay?